Varieties of chord diagrams, braid group cohomology and degeneration of equality conditions: Main results

+\begin{corollary} If $N \geq 2$, then for any $N$-dimensional vector subspace $\F^N \subset C^0(\R^1,\R^1)$ there exist independent $n$-chord diagrams with arbitrarily large $n$ such that the corresponding systems of equality conditions have non-trivial solutions in $\F^N$. \end{corollary}

+Indeed, it is enough to prove this for $N=2$ and numbers $n$ equal to powers of 2.
+In this case $w_{n-N+1}(\xi_n) \neq 0$ by the previously mentioned result of \cite{fuks}. $\diamond$

+\begin{remark} \rm This corollary has also an elementary proof.
+Indeed, any 2-dimensional subspace of $C^0(\R^1,\R^1)$ contains a non-zero function taking equal values at some two different points $a, b \in \R^1$.
+Then this function necessarily satisfies the equality conditions $f(\tilde a) = f(\tilde b)$ for a continuum of different pairs $(\tilde a, \tilde b) \subset [a, b]$. \end{remark}

+\begin{corollary} All statements of Corollary \ref{corr} will remain valid, if in each of its conditions we replace the value of $N$ by $2n-N$ $($e.g., $N=n+4$ by $N=n-4)$ and simultaneously the corresponding conclusion ``there exist systems of $n$ independent conditions $($\ref{meq}$)$ defining subsets of codimension $\leq n-r$ in $\F^N$'' by ``there exist systems of $n$ independent conditions $($\ref{meq}$)$ defining subsets of dimension $\geq r$ in $\F^N$''. \end{corollary}

-\begin{remark} \rm In the terms of \cite{cs}, the subspaces of abnormal codimensions defined by chord diagrams in finite-dimensional function spaces are responsible for the non-stable domains of spectral sequences converging to the cohomology groups of spaces of long knots $\R^1 \to \R^3$ defined by triples of functions from these function spaces.
-These domains are the only possible source of cohomology classes of the knot space (including knot invariants) not of finite type. \end{remark}
+\begin{remark} \rm In terms of \cite{cs}, the subspaces of abnormal codimensions defined by chord diagrams in finite-dimensional function spaces are responsible for the non-stable regions of the $(p,q)$-planes of spectral sequences converging to cohomology groups of spaces of long knots $\R^1 \to \R^3$ defined by functions from these function spaces.
+These domains are the only possible source of cohomology classes of the knot space (including 0-dimensional classes, i.e. knot invariants) not of finite type.
+In \S \ref{alex} below, we prove some facts on filtrations of simplicial resolutions of discriminant spaces in finite-dimensional knot spaces, estimating the deviation of the corresponding spectral sequences from stable ones. \end{remark}

-\section{Scheme of proof of Theorem \ref{mthm}}
+\section{Scheme of proof of Theorem \ref{mthm2}}